changken/RT-VIBE/README.md

 y, self.gru_final_hidden = self.gru(x, self.gru_final_hidden)
 ```

-3. #### Realtime interface (Under development)
+3. ### Real-time interface

-- This feature will hopefully make VIBE runnable on webcam.
+- This feature makes VIBE run on webcam.

 - Processing steps of the original VIBE :
   - use ffmpeg to **split video** into images, save to /tmp